samsmit362/HismithControl/README.md

 6) You can also run "Test Performance" in my case avg_dt_\* results are ~42 (milliseconds) max_dt_\* ~67-93 and it is enough for get good results.\
 Than low values than more accurate and often application will can control the device.
 7) **Highly recommended to use special VLC build with milliseconds support for get best results** (standard VLC currently doesn't support it, it can sync only by seconds) you can find it in the latest artifacts in [3rdParty VLC fork project](https://code.videolan.org/skosnits/vlc-extended-playlist-support/-/releases)\
-You can also use standard VLC but be aware that resynchronization of Hismith moves and video timeline can be ~500-1000 milliseconds.\
+You can also try to use standard VLC but be aware that resynchronization of Hismith moves and video timeline can be ~500-1000 milliseconds and there isn't any guaranty that it will work correctly.\
 Also you will need to enabler HTTP request supports in VLC according instruction from: [Play funscripts using VLC and MultiFunPlayer](https://osr.wiki/books/funscript-playback/page/play-funscripts-using-vlc-and-multifunplayer)\
 Don't forget to align used settings with settings.xml fields:\
 <code><vlc_url>http://127.0.0.1</vlc_url>\
 <vlc_port>8080</vlc_port>\
-<vlc_password>1234</vlc_password></code>\
+<vlc_password>1234</vlc_password></code>
-If you correctly configured VLC you will can check this in Firefox by using http://127.0.0.1:8080/requests/status.xml \
-(in my case Chrome doesn't open it)
+- If you correctly configured VLC you will can check this in Firefox (in my case Chrome doesn't open it) by using:
+	- start VLC and open some video in it (you can pause video)
+	- open http://127.0.0.1:8080/requests/status.xml in Firefox (it will should ask user and password (in my case empty username field and password: 1234), after provide it will should show VLC statistics data)
 8) So if all is done now you can simply press button "Start".\
 In this case program will be minimized to tray, but it will notify users about it's status by popup messages shown topmost on the middle of screen, they will not break your current mouse focus, so you can play video in fullscreen without issues with hotkeys etc.\